 Probably, especially in the first on demand models that appeared on the market, this grinding was going to lengthen its working time behind the counter, since the coffee is ground every single time you want to serve a cup of espresso.
 But the enormous technological evolution that the entire sector has experienced and continues to express in our days, has brought very fast and very easy to use grinders to the market today, a perfect compromise between quality and speed in service.

 The dispenser is certainly convenient for large volumes of production, but the permanence of coffee in the room involves the loss of different qualities and aromas.
 Therefore, for on-demand products, on demand is more appropriate.
-Those looking for a particular coffee, and who use special or high-quality beans, cannot rely on an on-demand product to maintain that all characteristics remain unaltered.
+Those looking for a particular coffee, and who use special or high-quality beans, cannot rely on a dispenser product to maintain that all characteristics remain unaltered.

 Eureka offers models from both categories, both in the Olympus line and in the Zenith line.
 The products from the Mignon line are all on demand, as well as in the Atom range and the Mythos.